qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/platform-deployment-options.md

 allowVolumeExpansion: true
 ```

-To allow backups and restores, your EKS cluster needs the CSI snaphost controller:
+To allow backups and restores, your EKS cluster needs the CSI snapshot controller:
 - [Amazon EBS CSI Snapshot Controller](https://docs.aws.amazon.com/eks/latest/userguide/csi-snapshot-controller.html)

 And you need to create a VolumeSnapshotClass: